instrumental-products/agent-os/README.md

    This points Claude Code to your default preferences and global standards.

-3. For each project, copy [`claude-code/project/CLAUDE.md`](https://github.com/buildermethods/agent-os/blob/main/claude-code/project/CLAUDE.md) to your project's `.claude/` folder

-   This points Claude Code to the Agent OS project details and instructions when it works on tasks.

 That's it!
-You can now use commands like `@plan-product` in Claude Code.
+You can now use commands like `/plan-product` in Claude Code.

 [→ Continue to Using Agent OS](#using-agent-os)